watchix/Centreon_Zabbix_Scripts/README.md

 ## Zabbix version : 5.0.25
 ## PhP version : 5.x to 8.x

+Brief :
-Convert Hosts in Centreon to Zabbix template for mass-import.
+Get Hosts from Centreon to create a XML file for Zabbix to mass-import.